Sodaware/beeminder.el/README.md

 ### The goals buffer

 **beeminder.el** can browse your Beeminder goals directly from Emacs.
-Once your token has been configured, call `M-x beeminder-goals` to be open the goals buffer.
+Once your authentication token has been configured, call `M-x beeminder-goals` to open the goals buffer.
 It looks like this:

 ![Viewing goals with
 beeminder.el](https://www.philnewton.net/assets/images/code/beeminder-el-all-goals.png)